MohammedAlOkush/EmbeddedProject/README.md

 # EmbeddedProject
-Final project repo for the embedded systems project
+This project is for a smart safe written using MikroC for the PIC 16f877A microvontroller.
+The safe uses facial recognition and a password as an added security measure